-\Regardless of age, if a donor is accepted for heart, lung, liver and/or kidney donation, then the donor may be accepted for pancreatic islets of malignancy).
+\Regardless of age, if a donor is accepted for heart, lung, liver and/or kidney donation, then the donor may be accepted for pancreatic islets on factors that may adversely impact the success of the procedure,22-26 as well as factors related to recipient safety (e.g. infection risk or transmission of malignancy).
 DBD and DCD donors are suitable for solid organ pancreas transplantation (usually SPK transplantation), although thrombosis rates are higher from DCD compared with DBD organs.
 Within DBD organs, thrombosis rates are higher in donors over 35 years of age.
 Currently, islet yields from DCD donors are insufficient for transplantation, hence these donors are only considered at present for solid organ pancreas donation (in the case of paediatric donors, only DBD donors are suitable for pancreas donation - see Chapter 11).
-Suitability criteria for pancreas donation from DCDs are given in Table 8.3.
+Suitability criteria for pancreas donation from DCDs are given in Table 8.3: Extended suitability criteria for pancreas donation after circulatory death24,27.